 (4) self-correcting when the word they are reading doesn’t make sense.

-Keep in mind that each publisher has a different system for “leveling” their beginning reader books, so a “level 1” published by one imprint may be slightly easier or more challenging than a different publishers’ series of books.
-That being said, no matter the publisher, you will know that as the numbers progress, so too does the complexity of the text.
+Most importantly, keep in mind that each publisher has a different system for “leveling” their beginning reader books.
+Thus, a “level 1” published by one imprint may be slightly easier or more challenging than a different publishers’ series of books.
+That being said, no matter the publisher, when the numbers progress, so too does the complexity of the text.

 Before we get to our list of the best books for beginning readers, there’s one thing you should know.
-A lot of these books — I’ll say this as nicely as possible — a lot of them just aren’t very good.
+A lot of these books — I’ll say this as nicely as possible —just aren’t very good.
 Because they have to be so simple, the stories are often lacking.
 The problem with that?
 A dull story won’t typically fulfill the very critical function of engaging your emergent reader.

-Pickle and I tested out a BUNCH of books, and in our minds, these are the very best easy readers — the ones he keeps coming back to because they are engaging, silly and fun.
+My son and I tested out a BUNCH of kindergarten books, and in our minds, these are the very best easy readers — the ones he keeps coming back to because they are engaging, silly and fun.

 And coming back to them is a GOOD thing.